Xtreme Reading

 - Get significant results

-Xtreme Reading is a spiral curriculum that includes instruction in eight foundational reading and motivation strategies across a single school year.
-It entails explicit instruction in each strategy: guided practice, meaningful feedback, and independent practice in generalizing and combining strategies within and outside school.
+Xtreme Reading is a yearlong, spiral curriculum that teaches eight core reading and motivation strategies.
+Instruction includes explicit teaching, guided practice, meaningful feedback, and independent application of strategies in and beyond school.

 Author(s): Jean Schumaker, Donald D. Deshler, Michael Hock, Janis Bulgren